Pavement licences

 Licence period

-Temporary pavement licences will be granted for a period of 12 months (or until 30 September 2024 if shorter).
-Unless there are good reasons for granting a licence for a shorter period such as plans for future changes in use of road space.
+Pavement licences will ordinarily be granted for a period of two years unless there are good reasons for granting a licence for a shorter period such as plans for future changes in use of road space.

 How to apply

-All applications must be submitted electronically only by completing the online Pavement Licence Application form.
+All applications must be submitted electronically by completing the pavement licence application form in full.

-Please see the guidance document for more information on the application process.
+Please see the West Suffolk Council Pavement licence guidance document for more information on the application process.

 For more information, please contact the licensing team: